rackerlabs/support-how-to/content/cloud-servers/connecting-to-linux-from-mac-os-x-by-using-terminal.md

 product_url: cloud-servers
 ---

-If you use Mac OS&reg; X, you don't need to install a third-party Secure Shell (SSH) client like PuTTY to connect to your cloud server.
+If you use Mac OS&reg; X, you don't need to install a third-party client like PuTTY to connect to your cloud server by using Secure Shell (SSH).
 Terminal is a terminal emulation program included with Mac OS X that you can use to run SSH.

 **Note**: For the corresponding steps for an OnMetal server, see [Create OnMetal Cloud Servers](/how-to/create-onmetal-cloud-servers).